A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Conclusion

 Although we focus on 2D benchmarks here, the definition of the method is valid for 3D cases.
 Besides, the method is in principle not restricted to scalar problems, and electromagnetic or elastic waves should be accessible as well because similar DG schemes with upwind fluxes are already available.
 In future works, we will investigate in more depth the computational aspects for solving iteratively 3D cases, high-order transmission conditions, and combinations with preconditioning techniques and domain decomposition methods to accelerate further the convergence of the iterative solution procedures.

-\paragraph{Acknowledgments.} This work was supported in part by the ANR JCJC project \emph{WavesDG} (research grant ANR-15-CE23-0017-01).
-The authors thank X.~Antoine, H.~B\'eriot, X.~Claeys, G.~Gabard and C.~Geuzaine for helpfull discussions.
+\paragraph{Acknowledgments.} This work was supported in part by the ANR JCJC project \emph{WavesDG} (research grant ANR-21-CE46-0010).
+The authors thank X.~Antoine, H.~B\'eriot, X.~Claeys, G.~Gabard, C.~Geuzaine and S.~Pescuma for helpful discussions and remarks.